corinalogan/grackles/EasyToReadFiles/g_exploration.md

 ### ABSTRACT

 This is one of the first studies planned for our long-term research on the role of behavioral flexibility in rapid geographic range expansions. **Project background:** Behavioral flexibility, the ability to change behavior when circumstances change based on learning from previous experience (@mikhalevich\_is\_2017), is thought to play an important role in a species' ability to successfully adapt to new environments and expand its geographic range (e.g., \[@lefebvre1997feeding\], \[@griffin2014innovation\], \[@chow2016practice\], \[@sol2000behavioural\], \[@sol2002behavioural\], \[@sol2005big\]).
 However, behavioral flexibility is rarely directly tested at the individual level, thus limiting our ability to determine how it relates to other traits, which limits the power of predictions about a species' ability to adapt behavior to new environments.
-We use great-tailed grackles (a bird species) as a model to investigate this question because they have rapidly expanded their range into North America over the past 140 years (\[@wehtje2003range\], \[@peer2011invasion\]) (see an overview of the [5-year project timeline](./README.md)). **This investigation**: In this piece of the long-term project, we aim to understand whether grackle behavioral flexibility (color tube reversal learning - described in a separate [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md)) correlates (or not) with individual differences in the exploration of new environments and novel objects, boldness, persistence, and motor diversity (and whether the flexibility manipulation made such correlations more detectable).
+We use great-tailed grackles (a bird species) as a model to investigate this question because they have rapidly expanded their range into North America over the past 140 years (\[@wehtje2003range\], \[@peer2011invasion\]) (see an overview of the [5-year project timeline](https://github.com/corinalogan/grackles/blob/master/README.md)). **This investigation**: In this piece of the long-term project, we aim to understand whether grackle behavioral flexibility (color tube reversal learning - described in a separate [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md)) correlates (or not) with individual differences in the exploration of new environments and novel objects, boldness, persistence, and motor diversity (and whether the flexibility manipulation made such correlations more detectable).
 Results will indicate whether consistent individual differences in these traits might interact with measures of flexibility (reversal learning and solution switching).
 This will improve our understanding of which variables are linked with flexibility and how they are related, thus putting us in an excellent position to further investigate the mechanisms behind these links in future research.

 ### A. STATE OF THE DATA

 \*\*Prior to collecting any <data:**> This preregistration was written and submitted to PCI Ecology for peer review (Sep 2018).

-**After data collection had begun (and before any data analysis was conducted):** This preregistration was peer reviewed at PCI Ecology, revised, and resubmitted (Feb 2019).
+**After data collection had begun (and before any data analysis was conducted):** This preregistration was peer reviewed at PCI Ecology, revised, and resubmitted (Feb 2019), and passed pre-study peer review (Mar 2019).
+See the [peer review history](https://ecology.peercommunityin.org/public/rec?id=29&reviews=True).

 ### B. PARTITIONING THE RESULTS